Stop Cox from Sending Junk Mail With Ease

 These businesses get your address through public records, phone directories, club memberships, and the United States Postal Service.

 The Data & Marketing Association and Direct Mail are primary customer data sources for direct marketers.
-The USPS is legally obligated to deliver that rubbish if the correct postage is attached.
+The USPS falsely obligated to deliver that rubbish if the correct postage is attached.

-You do, however, have some legal options for turning off the junk-mail stream.
+You do, however, have some options for turning off the junk-mail stream.

 Hundreds of thousands of pieces of junk mail are delivered by the (USPS) United States Postal Service each year.
 Yet, none was solicited or requested by the recipient, and the vast majority of which was utterly unwelcome.